Systemcluster/kitoken/README.md

 ## Overview

-Kitoken is a fast and versatile tokenizer for language models with support for BPE and Unigram tokenization.
+Kitoken is a fast and versatile tokenizer for language models with support for BPE, Unigram and WordPiece tokenization.

 Multiple tokenization algorithms are supported:

 - **BytePair**: A variation of the original BPE algorithm that merges inputs starting from individual bytes.
 - **CharPair**: A variation of the modified BPE algorithm that merges inputs starting from individual unicode characters.
 - **Unigram**: The Unigram subword algorithm.
+- **WordPiece**: The WordPiece subword algorithm.

 Kitoken is compatible with many existing tokenizers, including [SentencePiece](https://github.com/google/sentencepiece), [HuggingFace Tokenizers](https://github.com/huggingface/tokenizers) and [OpenAI Tiktoken](https://github.com/openai/tiktoken),